Tips for Traveling Solo – 10 Hotel Safety Tips to Abide by

 7. Do your research on location

 The last thing you want is to arrive at your hotel and realize it’s in a dark and empty part of town.
-Read through TripAdvisor and Yelp reviews to get a feel for the location of the hotel you're looking at or google “where to stay in X city” or “safe areas to stay in X”.
+Read through TripAdvisor and Google reviews to get a feel for the location of the hotel you're considering.
+Or search “where to stay in X city” or “safe areas to stay in X”.

-A good rule of thumb is to focus on locations that are centrally located and close to popular attractions and transportation.
+Another good rule of thumb is to focus on locations that are centrally located and close to popular attractions.

 8. Research the safety measures of the hotel